awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 1. Sign in as an administrator in the organization's management account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.

-1. In the navigation pane, choose **Organizational View**\.
+1. In the navigation pane, choose **Organizational view**\.

 1. Choose **Enable organizational view**\.

+**Note**
+Enabling organizational view for the management account doesn’t provide the same checks for all member accounts\.
+For example, if your member accounts all have Basic Support, those accounts won’t have the same checks available as your management account\.
+The AWS Support plan determines which Trusted Advisor checks are available for an account\.

 ## Refresh Trusted Advisor checks<a name="refresh-trusted-advisor-checks"></a>

 Before you create a report for your organization, we recommend that you refresh the statuses of your Trusted Advisor checks\.
 You can download a report without refreshing your Trusted Advisor checks, but your report might not have the latest information\.

-If you have a Business or Enterprise account, Trusted Advisor automatically refreshes the checks in your account on a weekly basis\.
+If you have a Business, Enterprise On\-Ramp, or Enterprise Support plan, Trusted Advisor automatically refreshes the checks in your account on a weekly basis\.

 **Note**
 If you have accounts in your organization that have a Developer or Basic support plan, a user for those accounts must sign in to the Trusted Advisor console to refresh the checks\.
 You can't refresh checks for all accounts from the organization's management account\.